ryssbowh/craft-themes/README2.md

-# Craft themes
+# Craft themes 2.x

-### This is the 2.0 documentation, find the 1.0 documentation [there](https://github.com/ryssbowh/example-theme/blob/master/README1.md)
+## This version is deprecated, use 3.0 instead

 Tired of re-making your front-ends all over again when a lot of it could be reused ?